dnmfarrell/berrybrew/doc/Unit Testing.md

 The UI will be executed from a CLI window.
 Play around with all the features in the UI to ensure they work properly.
 If there are any errors or issues, they will be displayed in the CLI.

+## Testing the Installer

+Run the `dev\build_staging_installer.bat` script.
+This will compile the various components, then perform a check to ensure all files that are supposed to be included in the installer are actually there, and files that shouldn't be, aren't.
+Likewise, it'll ensure all files we install will be slated for deletion on uninstall.

+After building the installer, install it by executing the `staging\berrybrewInstaller.exe`.
+Make sure everything goes properly, then, using `Add/Remove Programs`, remove the software, then check to ensure that the `C:\Program Files (x86)\berrybrew\staging` directory no longer exist.

 ## Environment Variables